sethmlarson/virtualbox-python/docs/source/virtualbox/library_ext.rst

     .. method:: register_on_snapshot_taken(callback)

-        The *callback* function is called with a *ISnapshotTakenEvent* argument when a snapshot taken event occurs.
+        The *callback* function is called with a *ISnapshotTakenEvent* argument on a snapshot taken event.

         ::